 28. Make mud pies

 29. Learn what it means to be a florist, visit your local flower shop30.
-Make homemade pretzels
+Make a homemade gluten-free pretzels and have a themed party

-32. Bake a fresh berry pie or cobbler
+32. Bake a fresh razzleberry pie or gluten-free cherry cobbler

 34. Go to the nearest beach or lake and swim

-39. Make cupcakes in ice cream cones 40.
+39. Make gluten-free ice cream cake pops40.
 Have a tea party

 41. Play night games with your neighbors